 This article was provided by H&R Block and H&R Block Dollars & Sense.
 Salt® has teamed up with these organizations to help students and alums find ways (like education credits and deductions) to borrow and repay student loans in a way that works for them.

-College students and recent grads can receive money just by paying for school.
+College students, recent grads, and parents who help with college expenses can pay less in taxes just by paying for school.
 Seriously!
 And it's easy, too—all they have to do is claim one of these education tax credits or deductions on their federal income tax return.

 You may think "filing taxes" and "easy" don't belong together.
-However, we broke down your four main options to help you better understand them.
-You can't claim both education credits or a credit and the tuition and fees deduction in the same year, so crunch the numbers or talk to a tax professional to figure out which puts the most money in your pocket.
+However, we broke down your three main options to help you better understand them.
+You can't claim both education credits in the same year, so crunch the numbers or talk to a tax professional to figure out which puts the most money in your pocket.

 Tax Credit Options